NexMirror/Kallithea/docs/upgrade.rst

     kallithea-cli config-create new.ini

-Then compare it with your old config file and see what changed.
+Then compare it with your old config file and copy over the required configuration values from the old to the new file.

 .. note::
     Please always make sure your ``.ini`` files are up to date.
 Errors